Taking Part in Our Clinical Trials

 Chemotherapy

 A treatment that kills cells or stops them from dividing.
-In Adaptimmune's trials, chemotherapy is used to reduce the number of regular T-cells in your body, to make room for the SPEAR T-cells.
+In Adaptimmune's trials, chemotherapy is used to reduce the number of regular T cells in your body, to make room for the engineered T-cells.

 IV line